flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-11-30-qq/index.md

     _key: card-1-1685869b-e8a3-4643-b64d-b12220a957bc
   - order: 1
     body: >-
-      > ‘The moon represents a proving ground, it’s the way we can reduce risk, we can prove technology, we can prove human physiology… and we replicate them at Mars.’
+      > "The moon represents a proving ground, it’s the way we can reduce risk, we can prove technology, we can prove human physiology… and we replicate them at Mars."

       Jim Bridenstine, NASA Administrator, on its plans for space station to orbit the moon allowing humans to go back and forth to its surface in